SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 6. Create a *.gitignore* file that includes at least the *node_modules/* folder.
 You may use the [*.gitignore*](../../../tree/main-single-tenant/.gitignore) of this repository with other useful entries.

-7. Adopt the created *package.json* file to your needs (for example change the description attribute, add scripts, etc.).
+7. Adapt the created *package.json* file to your needs (for example, change the description attribute, add scripts, etc.).
 You may use the [*package.json*](../../../tree/main-single-tenant/package.json) of this repository as a reference.
-For general documentation see the [npmjs documentation](https://docs.npmjs.com/cli/v10/configuring-npm/package-json).
+For general documentation, see the [npmjs documentation](https://docs.npmjs.com/cli/v10/configuring-npm/package-json).

 Looking for more information?
 Go to the [SAP Cloud Application Programming Model documentation on command line interface](https://cap.cloud.sap/docs/tools/#command-line-interface-cli).